escalopa/prayer-bot/README.md

 ## Upcoming Features 🚀

 ### Version 1 Milestones 🏁
-- [x] Support date format for prayersdate command with leading zeros and with delimiters (. / -)
+- [x] Support date format for `/prayersdate` command with leading zeros and with delimiters (. / -)
 - [x] Implement subscriptions & notifications
-- [x] Update text messages to be more user friendly
+- [x] Update text messages to be more user-friendly

 ### Version 2 Milestones 🏁
 - [x] store prayers time in memory to reduce the number of requests to the database since the prayers time is not changing
 - [x] make response endpoint for admin to respond to feedback & bug messages
-- [x] remind about gomoaa prayer on friday
+- [x] remind about gomaa prayer on friday

 ### Version 3 Milestones 🏁
 - [ ] Add different languages support (AR, RU)